HTTP call

 Authentication options | |||

-Authentication type | String | Yes | Supported values: none , basic , basic_direct , and basic_bearer .
+Authentication type | String | Yes | Supported values: none , basic , basic_direct , basic_bearer , oauth and aws_signature .
 For more information, see Authentication options below. |

-Authentication user | String | No | User name. |
+Authentication user | String | No | User name.
+If Authentication type is set to aws_signature this field is renamed Amazon Key ID and is required. |

 Authentication password | String | No | Password.
-If using basic_bearer , use this field to send the bearer token. |
+If using basic_bearer , use this field to send the bearer token.
+If Authentication type is set to aws_signature this field is renamed Amazon Secret Key and is required. |

 Authorization case | Case ID | No | The case ID of an Authorization of webservice case.
 When this option is used, the Authentication password is populated automatically with the OAuth 2.0 access token.
 For more information, see Authorization with OAuth 2.0 below. |